kubedb/docs/docs/guides/mssqlserver/backup/auto-backup/index.md

 ### Prepare Issuer/ClusterIssuer

-By default, a KubeDB-managed `MSSQLServer` instance run with TLS disabled.
+By default, a KubeDB-managed `Microsoft SQL Server` instance run with TLS disabled.
 However, the `.spec.tls` field is mandatory and will be used during backup and restore operations.

 **Create Issuer/ClusterIssuer:**

-Now, we are going to create an example `Issuer` that will be used throughout the duration of this tutorial.
-Alternatively, you can follow this [cert-manager](https://cert-manager.io/docs/configuration/ca/) tutorial to create your own `Issuer`.
+Now, we are going to create an example `Issuer` CR that will be used throughout the duration of this tutorial.
+Alternatively, you can follow this [cert-manager](https://cert-manager.io/docs/configuration/ca/) tutorial to create your own `Issuer` CR.

 By following the below steps, we are going to create our desired issuer,